A number of engineering companies offer their graduates appealing benefits and cash incentives. We’ve rounded up some of the most tempting.

 Location and relocation allowances

 Finally, if you want to be rewarded for doing your bit for the environment, National Instruments offers an environmental allowance of up to £420 a year for employees who commit to walking, car sharing or using public transport to get to and from work for 75% of each month.
+Several employers, including AECOM and Siemens give their employees paid time off work to volunteer.

 Pick and mix